itcd/html-parser/readme.txt

 This is a HTML parser written in Python 2.7.6.
 It fetches the dates, names, quotes, percentages change and the day's ranges of stocks from Yahoo Finance.
+Arguments can be passed through command line.
+Usage: python parser.py "ibb socl pnqi xsd ita iai vbk qqq ewi dfe pbd eirl" > output.txt

 Sample output in different trading sessions: